Everything you need to know about swimming with dwarf minke whales

 Want to get up close and personal?
-Tours are one of the best ways to see minke whales, and most depart from Cairnsor Port Douglas.
+Tours are one of the best ways to see dwarf minkes, and most depart from Cairns or Port Douglas.
 Choose from either a day trip or on a longer liveaboard experience that gives you the best chance of seeing and swimming with minke whales over a number of days.

 Liveaboard experiences keep you in the thick of it and boast the best views to wake up to of all.
-If you are staying in Cairns after your liveaboard adventure, use this handy accommodation guide to snag the best pad in all of Tropical North Queensland.
+Staying in Cairns after your liveaboard adventure?
+Use this handy accommodation guide to snag the best pad in all of Tropical North Queensland.

-There are a few operators that run the liveaboard experiences, from Mike Ball Dive Expeditions, Spirit of Freedom and Eye-to-Eye Marine Encounters to Divers Den.
+There are a few operators running the liveaboard experiences, from Mike Ball Dive Expeditions, Spirit of Freedom and Eye-to-Eye Marine Encounters to Divers Den.
 Single day trip operators include The Silver Series and Poseidon.

 Swimming with them